VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/Klipper_Macros/README.md

    * Use the paper test to get your Z-offset
    * Update your `printer.cfg` `[probe]` section with the calculated Z-offset, change `y_offset` to `-34.5` and change `speed` to `3`.
    * Save and restart firmware
-     * You could also use `probe_calibrate` so set your z_offset.
+     * You could also use `probe_calibrate` to set your z_offset.
 Be sure to manually remove the probe after probing.
 8. Get the dock coordinates
    * Home the toolhead
    * Using Fluidd or Mainsail UI, or the terminal, go at Z15 (or any height higher than the dock) and slowly move the toolhead towards the dock (it should be at X250).
 Slowly move the toolhead down 1mm at a time, verify that the dock and the probe are aligned on the X direction (if not, adjust the X coordinates or if you can't, you might need the spacer).
 Continue to move the toolhead down up to the point that the probe is in the dock (without pressing down against it).
 Take notes of the coordinates.